 Crema has a bitter flavor that might be even more bitter than espresso.
 “If you… remove the Crema from the coffee and drink the coffee,” he said, “it will be sweeter.”
 Because of the strong flavor of Crema, there are differing viewpoints on how to prepare it.
 Some people prefer to skim the espresso, while others prefer to stir it in.

 The bitterness in espresso might serve to balance out the other flavors.
-According to specialists, Crema is defined by a glass’s balance of acidity, sweetness, and anger.
-The espresso will not be balanced if either of these ingredients is present in excess.
+According to specialists, Crema is defined by a glass’s acidity, sweetness, and anger balance.
+The espresso will not be balanced if either ingredient is in excess.
 Espresso can be bitter if the bitterness is counterbalanced with… sweetness and acidity

 Controlling is a term that refers to the process of making a cremation

 Individual creams are affected by a variety of elements, which is why you must understand how different aspects determine how much or how little the It forms to create the It is your customer desires.
 It can become coarser and thinner, less dense, creamy, or frothy depending on time, temperature, and coffee variety.

 More It is often produced by honey and natural coffees (because these are typically higher in lipids, fats, solids, proteins, sugars, and minerals while washed coffees are).
 Reduces the amount of Crem When it comes to variation, Robusta coffee often creates more Crem, but it is less rich and aromatic than Arabica coffee crème.